uniment/MethodChains.jl/README.md

 Let's discuss how it works, so you really understand what's going on.

 When you create a multi-chain (a method chain with multiple columns), first a "background chain" is started.
 The background chain has two local keywords defined, `it` and `them`.
 The keyword `it` acts just as before.
-The keyword `them` has interesting behavior, which we'll see in a bit.
+The keyword `them` has interesting behavior, which we'll explore in a bit.
 Like expressions of `it`, expressions of `them` are not called, and are instead assigned to `it`.
-As with 1-D chains, any variables defined in a 2-D chain are local to that chain.
+As with single chains, any variables defined in a multi-chain are local to that chain.

 When a row with more than one column starts, subchains begin (and execution of the background chain is paused).
 Any local variables in the background chain are accessible to the subchains, except that of course each sub-chain has its own local `it` defined.